-- The Japanese sent two waves of bombers.
-The first reached Pearl Harbor at 7:55 a.m. and the second at 8:40 a.m.
+- The Japanese sent two waves of attacks.
+The first reached Pearl Harbor at 7:55 a.m., and the second at 8:40 a.m.
 353 Japanese planes carried out the attack.

 - Japan needed resources – mostly oil – and felt that by destroying America’s Pacific Fleet, the U.S. wouldn’t be in a position to interfere with Japan’s plans to obtain in from other countries in Southeast Asia.

 - American aircraft carriers were out at sea and were undamaged by the attack.